 Whitespark is a great tool to help your local SEO lead generation.
 This tool will help you find relevant sites to add your business’ citations.
 Why is this important?
 For local SEO your citation is just as good as a backlink.
 (If often includes your URL as well.)
 If you don’t have time to do this on your own, Whitespark has a dedicated team that can do the citation building for you, the right way.

-Lastly, if you need good, high quality white hat links but have neither the time nor the expertise, there is only one company we recommend.
+Lastly, if you need good, high-quality white hat links but have neither the time nor the expertise, there is only one company we recommend.
 The Hoth is a multifaceted, long-term link building service that allows you to focus on more important things, instead of wasting time and energy building links.
 They are backed by data from 1000s of SEO campaigns.
 No matter the industry or competition, The HOTH works.
 When it comes to outsourcing your link building, you need to have someone you can trust to do it the right way and that is exactly what The Hoth does.

 To wrap things up I want to briefly discuss the importance of tracking your campaign.
 So many site owners want their site to work for them but so many ignore the analytics and ranking data.
 You can’t drive SEO leads by blindly trying new tactics.
 You have to know where you are in order to strategize for where you want to go next.

 Looking at trends in your data and how users are engaging with your site is a must if you want to continue to grow your online presence.
 Google Analytics is a great free tool that gives you a ton of data about your site traffic as well as information on the people who are visiting your site.
-We did a detailed break down of how to understand SEO metrics in this post here: Understanding SEO Metrics – Rank Tracking, Organic Search and more.
+We did a detailed breakdown of how to understand SEO metrics in this post here: Understanding SEO Metrics ~ Rank Tracking, Organic Search and more.

 One thing to note is that Google does withhold a ton of information, so in order to get a clearer picture of what is actually going on, some other tools may be needed.
-We use SEMrush for keyword data, Wincher for keyword rankings and Hubspot as our go-to reports tool.
+We use SEMrush for keyword data, Wincher for keyword rankings, and Hubspot as our go-to reports tool.
 What’s great about Hubspot is that it links all of our marketing efforts together.
 This allows us to see the impact search is having on the rest of our online marketing efforts and what we need to tweak to improve our campaigns.

-While most of the time we look at organic search when it comes to determining how our SEO is doing, an experiment done by the SEO team at Groupon showed that up to 60% of “Direct” traffic can actually be from organic search.
+While most of the time we look at the organic search when it comes to determining how our SEO is doing, an experiment done by the SEO team at Groupon showed that up to 60% of “Direct” traffic can actually be from organic search.
 The cause comes from incorrect referral data sent from browsers.
 Read the whole article here.

 The main reason I brought that up is that ALL data matters and if you have to pay attention to what your data is telling you!

-SEO is still one of the most important aspects on any online marketing campaign.
-In order to drive targeted traffic and increase SEO leads you have to focus on creating content that urges people to share and link to it, have thorough and targeted keyword research, make sure your site is lean and mean, promote your content, build relevant links and track your progress.
+SEO is still one of the most important aspects of any online marketing campaign.
+In order to drive targeted traffic and increase SEO leads you have to focus on creating content that urges people to share and link to it, have thorough and targeted keyword research, make sure your site is lean and mean, promote your content, build relevant links, and track your progress.
 Having a clear focus and putting these principles into practice will help you not just generate more SEO leads, but revenue as well.